24 Hours of Lemons: Awards

 There are a variety of awards and trophies given at the conclusion of each race.
-Prize money has, in the past, been awarded in a number of humorous manners, including payment in nickels, checks made out on toilet seats, or cryptocurrency.
+Prize money has, in the past, been awarded in a number of humorous manners, including payment in nickels and checks made out on toilet seats.

 The midway award was aptly named the "People's Curse".
 One car was voted People's Curse for being driven by the biggest jerks of the day, as judged by the attending crowd.
 The offending car was crushed or otherwise destroyed, typically by heavy equipment.
 However, an angry mob with wire cutters and wrenches had been used when none could be found.
 If there were not enough votes to destroy a car, it might have instead received nasty but non-fatal damage, or it may have been sent to the "penalty box" with a black flag.
-At the start of the 2013 season, the Curse was removed from the series.
+The practice of crushing cars was later discontinued for safety reasons.

 The counterpoint to the People's Curse, "Organizers Choice" (initially "People's Choice"), is awarded to the team that best represents the friendly spirit of the race.

 The car that completes the most laps, net of pre-race "BS" penalties, is awarded the "Win on Laps", and the team receives a trophy.

 The grand prize (and considered by some to be the "true" winner) is the "Index of Effluency" award, presented to a car considered unlikely to finish the race at all, let alone finish with a respectable number of laps completed.
 The team that wins the Index of Effluency is given a trophy, a cash prize, and free entry in a future race.

 Before a race, every entry is assigned into a class, A, B, or C. The car in each class that completes the most laps, net of pre-race "BS" penalties (except the winner on laps, which was previously recognized), is awarded the class win, and the team receives a trophy.

 Several other trophies are given: "Heroic Fix", "I Got Screwed", and "Judge's Choice", along with a region-specific trophy that celebrates a particular timely or localized cultural reference or idiosyncrasy of a team from the region.
-This has included awards for "Dangerous Homemade Technology", in which teams have brought fun things for the general social welfare of the participants, like an oversized teeter-totter.
+This has included awards for "Dangerous Homemade Technology".

 The organizers announce annual team and driver champions (based on points accrued from overall race finishing positions) at the end of each season.